Horse Rescue

 Wahid

 Wahid was another of the five horses we rescued from the Pyramids area in Giza.
-This pure Arabian stallion was in possibly the worst condition.
+This pure Arabian stallion was in possibly the worst condition we’ve seen.
 His front and back legs had been kept tied together, and he could barely stand properly.
 When he tried to graze, his legs shook.
 When he laid down, he didn’t have the strength to get back up.
 For a while, we weren’t sure if he was going to make it.
 But we didn’t give up, and the effort is paying off.
 He has significantly improved, though it will still be a while before he fully recovers and regains trust.

-It was a huge effort to help Wahid get back on his feet when he didn’t have the strength to stand himself.
+It was a huge effort to help Wahid get back on his feet when he didn’t have the strength to stand up himself.
 In the end, it took 9 people – including our team plus some extra help.

 The Road to Recovery

 Rescuing horses is hard work, especially in a country like Egypt, where many cases are extreme and resources are limited.
 Fortunately, we have a dedicated and passionate team that pours their hearts into this work day in and day out to help the horses recover.
 The rehabilitation process looks different and the recovery time varies for every horse.
 Patience and resolve are key.
-The outcome is always worth it – seeing the horses get stronger, healthier, and happier.
+The outcome is always worth it – seeing the horses become stronger, healthier, and happier.

 Our Vision